Does Dual Monitor Affect FPS?

 Dual monitors

-Regarding gaming, two main factors determine your FPS: your hardware and software.
+Regarding gaming, two main factors determine your FPS: hardware and software.
 Your hardware includes everything from your processor to your graphics card and even how much RAM you have installed in your computer.
 Each component is vital in how well certain games will run on your computer.
 On the other hand, there’s also software optimization that can help boost FPS as well.

 Does Dual Monitor Affect FPS?

 No, dual monitors usually do not affect FPS, frames per second.
 However, dual monitors can affect FPS if you’ve got mismatched displays or lower-end models with a slower refresh rate than recommended for optimal game performance.
-In that case, having a dual-monitor setup could potentially affect performance due to those slower refresh rates taxing more system resources.
+In that case, having a dual-monitor setup could affect performance due to those slower refresh rates taxing more system resources.

 First off, if you’re using two identical monitors with the exact resolution and refresh rate—or at least close enough—then adding a second display shouldn’t impact performance all that much because both shows will still draw from the same resources as if you only had one monitor hooked up to your PC.